RI-SE/ATOS/docs/Installation/quickstart.md

 * Open a web browser and go to [https://localhost:3443](https://localhost:3443).
 You should see a page warning about NET::ERR_CERT_AUTHORITY_INVALID.
 This is because the certificates we create are self signed.
 Click on "Advanced" and then "Proceed to localhost (unsafe)".
 Now you should see the ATOS control panel.

+Repeat the above steps for the self-signed WebSocket SSL certificate [https://localhost:9090](https://localhost:9090)
     ![Alt text](controlpanel.png)

 * In your browser, go to [Foxglove studio](https://studio.foxglove.dev/).
 Press Open connection -> Rosbridge.
 Enter WebSocket URL wss://localhost:9090.
 Press Open.
 You should now see ROS topics in the left panel named "Topics".